 Staying sober is an activity you have to spend your time and energy on every day, and there will be days, maybe even months or years, when you feel like you have it under control.
 But then, one day, something might happen.
 You might have a bad day, or a memory or a person might trigger you, and that’s when it becomes difficult again.

 Often relapse results from old feelings or habits returning to the surface when you’re thrust back into the environment that brought on addiction in the first place.
-Relapse starts with your emotions and your mind long before it happens in your actions.
+Relapse starts with your emotions and mind long before your actions happen.
 That’s important to remember.
 Emotional relapse can look like depression or anxiety, while mental relapses involve similar thought patterns as you had before.
-All of this precedes physical relapse, where you actually begin using again.
+All of this precedes physical relapse, where you begin using again.

 - Hanging out with old friends who still use